jrochkind/bento_search/README.md

 # BentoSearch

+(**in progress*, not yet ready for use, mainly because we need more out of the box search engines supported).

 bento_search provides an abstraction/normalization layer for querying and displaying results for external search engines, in Ruby on Rails.
 Requires Rails3 and tested only under ruby 1.9.3.